D7ry/cs184-proj-writeup/proj1/writeup.md

   </table>
 </div>

 The result of the supersized-averaged-downsized image has much smoother edges.
-This is because pixels on the frame buffer now conveys a much more accurate representation of the original geometry, taking into account the average of details missed in none-SS rasterizations, such as the sharp triangular edge that no-ss rasterization lacked the precision to sample.
+This is because pixels on the frame buffer now convey a much more accurate representation of the original geometry, taking into account the average of details missed in none-SS rasterizations, such as the sharp triangular edge that no-ss rasterization lacked the precision to sample.

 ### Part 3: Transforms

 Transforms allow creators to easily manipulate geometries, creating different combinations.
-Here is a transformed cubeman:
+Here is a transformed cube man:

 <div align = "center"><img src="images/P3_NoSkipLegDay.png" width="50%"></img>
-  <figcaption>The cubeman is waving his hand saying hello, which is done by rotating and translating both arms in opposite directions.<br> The cubeman's legs are also scaled up because he never skips leg day.</figcaption>
+  <figcaption>The cube man is waving his hand saying hello, which is done by rotating and translating both arms in opposite directions.<br> The cubeman's legs are also scaled up because he never skips leg day.</figcaption>
 </div>

 # Section II: Sampling